 How do Invisalign clear aligners work?

-Clear aligners like Invisalign are a series of custom-made, transparent and removable clear aligner trays that work to help resolve orthodontic issues.
+Clear aligners are a series of custom-made, transparent and removable clear aligner trays that work to help resolve orthodontic issues.
 They accomplish this by moving teeth in tiny increments into prescribed positions, as specified in a custom treatment plan developed by your dentist.

 Over the last decade, they’ve been a popular treatment for adults and teens who want to straighten their teeth discreetly, without the wires and brackets that come with traditional metal braces.